pumbas600/Halpbot-v1/README.md

 public class ExampleCommands
 {
     // E.g: $kick @pumbas600 or $kick @pumbas600 some reason
-    // Requires the bot to have the KICK_MEMBERS permission.
+    // Requires that the bot has the KICK_MEMBERS permission
-    @Nullable
     @Permissions(self = Permission.KICK_MEMBERS)
     @Command(description = "Kicks a member from the guild") public String kick(MessageReceivedEvent event, Member member,